Parks Australia

 4. Publish an annual statement of compliance with the Framework, including an overview of the entity’s child safety risk assessment (conducted under Requirement 1).

-The DNP, through Parks Australia is committed to exercising continuous efforts to be a child safe organisation through implementation of the Framework.
-Compliance with Requirements 1 and 4 of the Framework has been demonstrated by completing the 2023 Annual risk assessment and publicising this Statement of Compliance on the Parks Australia internet page.
+Compliance with Requirements 1 and 4 of the Framework has been demonstrated by completing the 2024 Annual risk assessment and publicising this Statement of Compliance on the PAD website.

-• included working with children training requirements in the Training Need Assessment for Parks Australia
+• included working with children training requirements in the Training Need Assessment for Parks Australia.

-To ensure compliance with Requirement 2 and 3 of the Framework the DNP, through Parks Australia will undertake the following child safety measures and activities:
+To ensure compliance with Requirement 2 and 3 of the Framework the DNP, through Parks Australia, will undertake the following child safety measures and activities:

-Sean Sullivan, Acting Director of National Parks
+Ricky Archer, Director of National Parks